Facts about school attendance:

 - Please bring a doctor’s note in ANY time you take your child to the doctor.
 We can excuse absences or tardies with a doctor's note.

-- Vacations and/or days out of town are not considered excused absences.* Please do your best to plan vacations over school breaks.
+- Vacations and/or days out of town are NOT considered excused absences by the State of California - even if you call to tell us about it. * Please do your best to plan vacations over school breaks.

 - Absences and tardiness can add up before you know it.
 Excessive absences and tardies can lead to your child being put on an attendance contract with the school district.

 - Students who are habitual truants are likely to suffer academically.
 Poor attendance can equal poor performance at school.